rosieevans/blog-post/index.md

 ![Figure 6: Keely Hodgkinson's Diamond League Performances since 2021](results/figures/keely_DL.png)

 Performing an Ordinary Least Squares (OLS) Regression on just her Diamond League performances, it is important to note that Keely's progress is assumed to be linear, and the model does not account for injuries or potential tactics.
-The trend reveals the exciting prospect of a fafst-approaching new world record, with an intersection at 11th July, 2025.
+The trend reveals the exciting prospect of a fast-approaching new world record, with an intersection at 11th July, 2025.
 This lines up almost perfectly with this year's Diamond League London Athletics Meet, which takes place on 19th July, 2025.

 [Table 2: Model Summary Table](results/tables/keely_summary.html)